 On 5 December 2014, The SESAR Deployment Alliance has been appointed as the SESAR Deployment Manager.
 See below for contact details and the preliminary Deployment Programme.

-The Commission has established the Policy level of the deployment governance, which is under its direct responsibility.
-The first tasks addressed by the Policy level are the development of the first common project, referred to as the "pilot common project" or PCP, and the setup of the deployment manager.
-The work on both tasks is running in parallel, however, the intention is to first adopt the PCP, which will serve as a concrete basis on which the relevant operational stakeholders can setup the partnership underlying the deployment manager and develop the deployment programme to implement the PCP.
+The Commission has established the Policy level of the SESAR deployment governance.
+The first tasks addressed at this level were the development of the Common Project and the setup of the Deployment Manager.
+The work on both tasks ran in parallel, however, the intention was to adopt a first Common Project, which will serve as a concrete basis on which the relevant operational stakeholders can setup the partnership including the Deployment Manager and develop the Deployment Programme to implement it.

-The PCP will select the essentiel ATM functionalities in the ATM Master Plan that, having completed their research, development and validation cycle through the work of the SESAR JU, have demonstrated their readiness for deployment and to produce benefits if deployed in synchronisation.
+The Common Projects identify the essential ATM functionalities in the ATM Master Plan that, having completed their research, development and validation cycle through the work of the SESAR JU, have demonstrated their readiness for deployment and to produce benefits if deployed in synchronisation.